 Oman.
 ANZ neither has a registered business presence nor a representative office in Oman and does not undertake banking business or provide financial services in Oman.
 Consequently ANZ is not regulated by either the Central Bank of Oman (CBO) or Oman's Capital Market Authority (CMA).
 The information contained in this document is for discussion purposes only and neither constitutes an offer of securities in Oman as contemplated by the Commercial Companies Law of Oman (Royal Decree 4/74) or the Capital Market Law of Oman (Royal Decree 80/98), nor does it constitute an offer to sell, or the solicitation of any offer to buy non-Omani securities in Oman as contemplated by Article 139 of the Executive Regulations to the Capital Market Law (issued vide CMA Decision 1/2009).
 ANZ does not solicit business in Oman and the only circumstances in which ANZ sends information or material describing financial products or financial services to recipients in Oman, is where such information or material has been requested from ANZ and the recipient understands, acknowledges and agrees that this document has not been approved by the CBO, the CMA or any other regulatory body or authority in Oman.
-ANZ does not financial services may or will be consummated within Oman.
+ANZ does not market, offer, sell or distribute any financial or investment products or services in Oman and no subscription to any securities, products or financial services may or will be consummated within Oman.
 Nothing contained in this document is intended to constitute Omani investment, legal, tax, accounting or other professional advice.